Houston Premises Liability Lawyer

 - You sustained measurable economic and/or non-economic damages

-You will also have to not only prove that you were injured because of a dangerous or defective condition on the property, but also that the property owner knew about or reasonably could have been expected to know about the condition’s existence.
+You will also have to prove that you were injured because of a dangerous or defective condition on the property, as well as that the property owner knew about or reasonably could have been expected to know about the condition’s existence.
 If the property owner had no way to know that the hazard was there, they cannot be held responsible (in most cases).

 What Constitutes a “Dangerous Condition?”